 Provides master planning to ensure buildings support educational needs, provide safe environments for students and staff and are operationally efficient and reliable.
 Building life cycle and sustainability are essential components of the evolving plan.

 - Technology Committee

 Advises the Board of Education and administration on technology-related issues in the district.
-The committee oversees the development, based on best practices, and implementation of the district’s technology plan.
-They will identify resources, budgetary needs, policies and procedures necessary for implementation and evaluation of the district’s technology plan.
+Helps to identify resources, policies and procedures necessary for the implementation and evaluation of the district’s technology goals.

-Appointments to the Board Advisory Committees are made prior beginning of each school year to fill vacancies.
+Appointments to the Board Advisory Committees are made prior to the beginning of each school year to fill vacancies and terms begin in September.
 Members serve for two years, and can serve for two terms.
-If you are interested, please click here to download an application form, fill it out and return it to Superintendent Dr. Donna Jahnke at 9703 Conway Road, St. Louis, MO 63124 or fax it to (314) 994-0441.
+If you are interested, please click here to download an application form, fill it out and return it to Superintendent Jim Wipke at 9703 Conway Road, St. Louis, MO 63124 or fax it to (314) 994-0441.